Peer data review: Get feedback about your data stories

 Participation is free and for data journalists on small teams, from local or regional newsrooms, and from underrepresented backgrounds in journalism.
 These conversations will be one-on-one and private, so you don’t need to worry about giving up a scoop or feeling awkward about any questions you have.

-This program is an experiment, and we think it could tell us a lot about building a sustainable framework for peer support in the journalism-tech community.
+This program is one of the ways we’re building sustainable frameworks for peer support in the journalism-tech community.
 (And if you’re interested in helping out as a coach, please reach out!)